NguyenMyQuynh/English/grammar.md

 - (ought to = should) + Vo
 - Sau because, although, as là một mệnh đề
 - be pleased to Vo : sẵn lòng làm gì
+- at/on the weekend
+- pick me up: đón tui
+- go mad: điên lên

 <br>